Can the Misty Monsoon Mornings Fill Your Heart with an Unspoken Serenity? (2025)

 How can journaling help us measure the emotional effects of misty mornings?

-Track your mood and weather.
+Track your mood and the weather.
 List one calming practice each day.
 Use prompts to describe your experiences.
 This helps you see how rainy mornings affect you.

 If misty mornings make some people feel melancholic, how do we account for individual differences?